Migrating ASP.NET MVC Applications to Windows Containers

 Build the image

-docker build command, which creates the image.
+docker build command that creates the image.

-You will build an image based on the
+For this exercise, you will build an image based on the

 image located on Docker Hub.